grammarly/rocker-compose/README.md

 $ open http://$(docker-machine ip dev):8080/
 ```

-Let's inspect some stuff and connect to the wordpress application container to see how it interacts with mysql:
+Let's inspect some stuff and connect to the Wordpress application container to see how it interacts with mysql:
 ```bash
 # as you can see, wordpress is running a bunch of apache2 processes
 $ docker exec -ti wordpress.main ps aux